 Diving in the Red Sea – Aqaba, Jordan

 Jordan may not be the most well known place for diving in the Red Sea.
 Neighbours like Israel and Egypt often top lists of the best places to dive in the world but Jordan has it’s own unique slice of the Red Sea ripe to be explored.
 Aqaba lies on the small south coast of the country near the famous Wadi Rum dessert and just a two hour drive from Petra!
 It’s the perfect base to explore this beautiful and historic country while dipping your toes in to some of the most perfect diving conditions the Red Sea has to offer.
+Here’s the low down on how to dive in Aqaba, Jordan.

 Watch the video above to see some of the amazing dive sites Aqaba has to offer including the C130 Hercules Plane Wreck,